 The North Rose Hill Woodlands playground is a unique, castle-themed structure built almost entirely of wood.
-Because of its distinctive design, many in the community know it as “Castle Park.”
+Because of its distinctive design, many in the community know it as “Castle Playground” or even "Castle Park."

 Thank you for your patience as we work toward the next chapter for this much-loved playground.
 If you notice any additional safety concerns, please submit a request via OurKirkland.